criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/1-contextualbandits.md

 | query 1 |   0.52   |    0.52   |    0.52  |
 | query 2 |   0.22   |    0.22   |   0.22   |

 This model would perform quite well according to metrics like 'RMSE'.
-Indeed it does a decent job at predicting the probabilities of click.
+Indeed, it does a decent job at predicting the probabilities of click.
-However, it does not help to choose an action, as its prediction does not depend on the action !
+However, it does not help to choose an action, as its prediction does not depend on the action!

 Compare now to this other model: